ncashin/mun-bathrooms/README.md

 We would like to thank Memorial University of Newfoundland for their support and all the students and staff who contributed their valuable feedback to make this project possible.

 ---

-Let me know if you'd like to tweak any part of it!